nayabshah/nayabshah/README.md

 - 👋 Hi, I’m @nayabshah
 - 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning nextjs
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on mail at ariba@thewion.com

 <!---
 nayabshah/nayabshah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.